-- Navigate to the root directory on the CD / downloaded distribution - Double click on the program wtssetup.exe
+- Copy the distribution folder to the Server) - Navigate to the root directory of the downloaded distribution - Double click on the program wtssetup.exe

 A series of dialog screens take you through the setup procedure.
 Follow the instructions with care.

 At the dialog: Choose Destination Location